 Playing as an honourable (or dishonourable, if you prefer) medieval knight seems like one of the best gaming fantasies you could have.
 Donning the weapons and armour of the time, lugging around 100 pounds worth of gear around a battlefield?
 Sounds exhausting.
 I’d be knackered just getting to the fight, never mind swinging the bloody sword around.
 Give me a digital version every time.
 Maybe some games like Chivalry 2.

 Chivalry 2 sees up to 64 players compete in medieval skirmishes in deathmatch and objective game types, fighting to the bloody death in mud-covered fields and grimy villages and castles.
 As grim as that sounds, it’s also hilarious, as you can launch barrels at people’s heads.
 Chivalry 2 might sound like a unique venture, but there’s some games out there to enjoy that offer similarities.
-Here’s a few of our picks of games like Chivalry 2.
+Here’s a few of our picks of medieval games like Chivalry 2.

 Games Like Chivalry 2